Glossary

 Strike

 Section titled “Strike”Oracle price at deposit time, scaled to 1e8 (Chainlink standard).
-Recorded during deposit-time conversion and used for exit calculations — the oracle is not consulted again at exit time.
+Recorded during deposit-time conversion and used for exit calculations.
+The oracle is not consulted again at exit time.
 See: Formula Reference

 Withdraw